Skip to main content

 The judge-driven six

-The remaining seven are sketched here; for the judge resolution logic, see Calibration and Statistical rigor.
+The remaining seven are sketched here; for the judge resolution logic, see Judge calibration and the rest of Statistical rigor.

-• ToolArgumentAccuracy — per-call yes/no judge prompt: “Are these arguments appropriate and well-formed for <tool> given the task?”
+• ToolArgumentAccuracy runs a per-call yes/no judge prompt: “Are these arguments appropriate and well-formed for <tool> given the task?”
 Capped at the first 8 calls to bound judge cost.

-• PlanQuality — 5-question QAG over the full trace: addresses task, logical order, no redundancy, follows from prior steps, expert-efficient.
+• PlanQuality is a 5-question QAG over the full trace: addresses task, logical order, no redundancy, follows from prior steps, expert-efficient.

-• TaskCompletion — 4-question QAG.
-Includes a negated check (“Did the agent fail / error?”) so an error trace can’t slip through with a confident partial-credit score.
+• TaskCompletion is a 4-question QAG.
+It includes a negated check (“Did the agent fail / error?”) so an error trace can’t slip through with a confident partial-credit score.

-• StepFaithfulness — per-step judge: “Does this step follow logically from the task and prior steps, without introducing contradictions or hallucinated information?”
+• StepFaithfulness judges each step: “Does this step follow logically from the task and prior steps, without introducing contradictions or hallucinated information?”
 Catches reasoning drift that other evaluators miss.

-• ToolCallNecessity — per-call: “Is this call strictly necessary, or redundant given prior calls?”
+• ToolCallNecessity asks per call: “Is this call strictly necessary, or redundant given prior calls?”
 Detects the “call tools just in case” failure mode.
-An empty trace is a PASS (nothing to flag as redundant) — not a skip — distinguishing “no expectation set” from “agent correctly did nothing.”
+An empty trace is a PASS (nothing to flag as redundant), not a skip, distinguishing “no expectation set” from “agent correctly did nothing.”

-• TrajectoryEfficiency — 3-question QAG plus an error-recovery bonus: if any tool result contains error, an extra judge call asks whether the agent recovered well, penalizing 0.2 if not.
+• TrajectoryEfficiency is a 3-question QAG plus an error-recovery bonus: if any tool result contains error, an extra judge call asks whether the agent recovered well, penalizing 0.2 if not.

-• AgentMemoryEval — multi-session memory check.
-Requires case.context (prior session summary) and scores correct recall, no hallucination, no use of stale info.
+• AgentMemoryEval is the multi-session memory check.
+It requires case.context (prior session summary) and scores correct recall, no hallucination, no use of stale info.
 Aligned with AMA-Bench (2025).

 Runnable example: LangGraph + ToolCallAccuracy + TrajectoryEfficiency